demisto/content/Packs/DigitalGuardian/README.md

 ## What does this pack do?

-* Automates alert fetching from user-configured export profiles.
+* Automates event fetching from user-configured export profiles.

-* Allows for the execution of response actions to mitigate risks without manual intervention.
+* Allows for the execution of response actions to mitigate data loss risks without manual intervention.

-Customers can decide which events and alerts are integrated by selecting a Digital Guardian export profile when configuring the event collector, ensuring visibility is bespoke to your individual SOC’s needs.

 <~XSIAM>
-Records fetched by the event collector the event collector will appear in the XSIAM ‘Alerts’ page.
+Customers can decide which events and alerts are integrated into Cortex XSIAM by selecting a Digital Guardian export profile when configuring the Digital Guardian ARC Event Collector, ensuring visibility is bespoke to your individual SOC’s needs.

+Events and logs fetched by the event collector can accessed and queried by navigating to **Incident response > Investigation > Query Builder**.
 </~XSIAM>

-<~XSOAR>
-Records fetched by the event collector the event collector will appear in the XSOAR ‘Incidents’ page.
-</~XSOAR>